What's the first thing you reach for when waking up?

 Download a free app and make money from home directing airplanes.

 The truth is, opening up the markets to anyone and everyone sounds like a good idea, but we don't know what the long-term impact on markets will be.

 Ideologically, it sounds like it should be a good idea.
 Power to the people.

 No individual investor on their own can take down the market anyway.
 And besides, who can say the current crop of Wall Street fat cats are worthy protectors of markets and economies?

 But when you take millions of individuals and amplify their voices with social media, you get a group of people who can do serious damage.

 You might get a group of people who WANT to do serious damage.

-With $70 billion already lost, is this current situation (with Reddit, WallStreetBets, and GameStop) the black swan event we’ve been warned about?
+With $70 billion already lost, are the situation WallStreetBets, FTX, and Blockfi the black swan events we’ve been warned about?

 Will retail trading and social media devolve into a sewer of lies and misinformation like politics has?
 Hijacked by bad people and foreign adversaries with destructive intentions to take the economy down?

 Regardless of if, when, and how the crash happens, the rise of retail investors and their use of social media will lead to more volatility, gambling, distrust, and serious losses by amateurs who can't afford to lose.
 None of this is good for the economy.